 Plead Not Guilty

-Pleading guilty isn’t your only option; if you want to contest the ticket, you can do so in court.
+Pleading "guilty" isn't your only option; if you want to contest the traffic ticket, you can do so in court.

-Typically, contesting a ticket and appearing in court means you’re giving up any possibility of plea bargains and lesser charges and penalties.
+Typically, fighting a traffic ticket and appearing in court means you're giving up any possibility of plea bargains and lesser charges and penalties.
 You also might have to pay additional costs, such as court costs and attorney fees.

-Unless your citation notes otherwise, you can pay your traffic ticket online using:
+Unless your traffic ticket notes otherwise, you can pay your fine online using:

 - Your specific court's own online payment system.
 For example, the Philadelphia Traffic Court provides its own online payment system.